 You can also return to Myeongdong after dark.
-At night lot’s of street vendors put their stalls in the streets and sell anything from gadgets to delicious sweet and spicy snacks.
-There is also a wide range of other nightlife options from restaurant to pubs and theaters.
+At night lots of street vendors put their stalls in the streets and sell anything from gadgets to delicious sweet and spicy snacks.
+There is also a wide range of other nightlife options from restaurants to pubs and theaters.

 Nearest subway station: Myeongdong Station

 The Myeongdong district borders Mt.
 Namsan.
 Once you are tired of shopping you can make your way to Namsan Park, a great place to unwind.